 Switching power supply

-A general term for power supply devices that control output by turning on and off using high-frequency switching with components such as oscillators and transistors in a power circuit.
-The output voltage is mainly controlled by the ratio of on to off time (duty cycle).
-There are various classification methods, including non-resonant and resonant types, non-isolated and isolated chopper types, single-transistor and multi-transistor types, self-excited and externally excited types, and PWM and FM methods.
+A general term for power supply units that control output by turning it off and on through high-frequency switching using oscillators, transistors, and other components in the power circuit.
+The output voltage level is mainly controlled by the on-off ratio (duty cycle).
+Classification methods include non-resonant and resonant types, chopper-type non-isolated and isolated types, single-transistor and multi-transistor types, self-excited and separately excited types, and PWM and FM methods.

-See a more detailed basic explanation of switching power supplies, circuit design types, and history
+See more detailed basic explanations of switching power supplies, circuit design types, and their history